 I liked the 2012 for quite a while and wasn’t sure if/how I could improve it.
 I finally got some ideas on how to improve it in 2019.
 Given that it’s one of my favorite and most personal artwork concepts, I of course had to try again to perfect my idea and make it real.

-Below you can see a comparison of the 2012 redux and the final redux from 2019.
+Now you can see both the 2012 redux at left and the final redux from 2019 at right.
 Although I found and used the 2012 scene file as my base, I changed it significantly compared to my previous redux.
 I updated all of the materials and changed the main character to my more recent Nicola 3.
 I changed the hair model again and added some more details including the hat and some more jewelry.
 I again altered the positioning of her hands/fingers but this time I also altered her head position and expression.
 I changed the artwork’s canvas ratio to square, created a brand new light setup, and postworked it in a very different way than ever before.

 As the time continues to pass, she shifts from one extreme to the other and is forever controlled by her forced emotions.

 Every once in a while, I impress myself and this artwork has impressed me.
 I’m still a little in shock that I’m the one that created it.
 LOL I believe this redux will stand for years to come as I do not see (at the moment) how I could possibly improve it.